 Wondering what happens if someone jumps or falls from a cruise ship?
 Thankfully, incidents like these are extremely rare!
 Cruise ships have intentionally high railings, making accidental falls nearly impossible.
-Most cases involve deliberate jumps or risky behaviours, such as climbing over balconies.
+Most cases involve deliberate jumps or risky behaviors, such as climbing over balconies.

 But don’t worry—I’ve looked into what really happens…